Shōboku, Okayama

 Shōboku (勝北町, Shōboku-chō) was a town located in Katsuta District, Okayama Prefecture, Japan.

+Population

 As of 2003, the town had an estimated population of 7,494 and a density of 166.90 persons per km2.
 The total area was 44.90 km2.

+History

 On February 28, 2005, Shōboku, along with the town of Kamo, the village of Aba (both from Tomata District), and the town of Kume (from Kume District), was merged into the expanded city of Tsuyama and no longer exists as an independent municipality.